samik-8161/samik-8161/README.md

 📖I completed my **Bachelor’s in Computer Science** and have a deep passion for automation, algorithms, and exploring the fascinating intricacies of technology.

-🧠I love designing elegant solutions and understanding how complex systems work under the hood.
+🚀I love designing elegant solutions and understanding how complex systems work under the hood.

-You can contact me via mail (samikshaa8161@gmail.com)
+✉️You can contact me via [mail](samikshaa8161@gmail.com)

-Here's a link to my linkedin Profile (www.linkedin.com/in/samikshaingle)
+🤝Here's a link to my [linkedin Profile](www.linkedin.com/in/samikshaingle)

 ## Projects